A career that pays.

 Tuition: 22 credits x $190 per credit = $4,180.

 Remember, this is before S.C.
 Lottery Tuition Assistance and other financial aid, which could drop your costs by more than half.
 In fact, after financial aid, many TCL students attend for free.

 Employment of plumbers, pipefitters, and steamfitters is projected to grow faster than the average for all occupations.
 New construction should drive demand for these workers.
-Overall job opportunities are expected to be good, with some employers continuing to report difficulty finding qualified workers, according to 2015 reports from U.S. Department of Labor Bureau of Labor Statistics.
+Overall job opportunities are expected to be good, with some employers continuing to report difficulty finding qualified workers, according recent reports from the Bureau of Labor Statistics.